Woolverine94/biniou/README.md

 ## Updates

+  * 🆕 **2024-03-10** : 🔥 ***Adding gradio share feature*** 🔥 : Checking the "Share online" option of the Common settings panel, saving and restarting biniou will make your biniou instance accessible online without further configuration !
+A public gradio.live url will be displayed in the terminal at launch time, and should be accessible for 72 hours.
+Please note that when this option is activated, only the public url should be used to access biniou, as https had to be disabled for local access.
+Use of authentication is mandatory for obvious security reasons.

   * 🆕 **2024-03-09** : 🔥 ***Adding basic authentication*** 🔥 : Thanks to the possibilities offered by Gradio, biniou can now use a simple authentication system.
 You can enable it by checking the "Activate authentication option" in the Common settings panel.
 Default user/pass couple is biniou/biniou and you can edit ./.ini/auth.cfg to modify/add credentials (respect the "user:pass" syntax and only one account per line).
+Don't forget to save !

   * 🆕 **2024-03-08** : ***Disabling browser autolaunch for Windows users***  : For improving harmonization beetween Windows and others OS, Webui is not opened anymore in browser at biniou's start.
 If you were using this feature, you can re-enable it by checking the Common Settings's "Load in browser at start" option (don't forget to save !).